stofey/CS2Fishing/README.md

 In the cfg folder of CS make a new file called message.cfg, needs to be empty

+In the fish.py at line 48 you can change to whichever button you like (you never actually press the button so put it to something you dont need)
+Add "bind "button" exec message" to your autoexec or just type it in your in game console

-You can choose the command cooldown bt chaning line 19 in main.py to a number you like (i recommend not putting it below 5 since it tends to bug when repeated to quickly)
+You can choose the command cooldown by chaning line 19 in main.py to a number you like (i recommend not putting it below 5 since it tends to bug when repeated to quickly)

 To actually run it you open Win PowerShell and navigate to the CS2Fish Folder you downloaded (cd path/to/CS2Fish) Then just type py main.py to execute and you should be good to go